HectorRicardo/simple-music-app/README.md

   1. Wrap your player inside a **media session** (that is, abstract your player and put it behind a media session).
   2. Wrap the media session inside a **media browser service**.
+  3. Define a notification associated to the media session
+  4. Define access permissions to the media browser service.
+  5. Organize your media content library and let the media browser service provide it.
-  3. From your UI activity, connect to the media browser service using a **media browser**.
+  6. From your UI activity, connect to the media browser service
   4. Once your activity is connected to the service, create a **media controller** linked to the media session created in step 1.
   5. Finally, use the media controller to control (send commands to) the player.